What Is Digital Marketing?

 Every time you go online, you’ll interact with influencers.
-Whether you’re watching a video from your favorite YouTube vlogger, picking up recipes from a chef on Pinterest, or reading the latest Facebook story about your favorite celebrity, you’re engaging with an influencer.
+Whether you’re watching a video from your favourite YouTube vlogger, picking up recipes from a chef on Pinterest, or reading the latest Facebook story about your favourite celebrity, you’re engaging with an influencer.
 These are the people who are at the forefront of social trends.
 They could be innovators, who create new ideas, concepts or content, that grabs the attention of social media on a regular basis.
 Or early adopters.
 Those that discover trends before anyone else, and invigorate them with their own creativity, spreading them further into the social medium.

 Influencers have their finger on the internet’s pulse, and social media users listen to them.

 The 3 Types of Influencers.